-The Armstrong Fund is funded through a grant each year and is used for emergency assistance.

-The Motor Tax Fund accounts for state aid revenues (liquid fuels tax) used for road repair and maintenance, equipment purchases, and winter maintenance services.

-The Greensburg Community Days Fund accounts for the activity associated with this community event.

-The St. Clair Park Concert Series Fund accounts for the activity associated with this community event.
+- The Armstrong Fund is funded through a grant each year and is used for emergency assistance. - The Motor Tax Fund accounts for state aid revenues (liquid fuels tax) used for road repair and maintenance, equipment purchases, and winter maintenance services. - The Greensburg Community Days Fund accounts for the activity associated with this community event. - The St. Clair Park Concert Series Fund accounts for the activity associated with this community event. - The Community Development Fund accounts for grant funding. - The Lottery Fund accounts for the golf course lottery machine - The Library Fund accounts for the allocation of tax revenue to the Library

 Capital Projects Funds are used to account for financial resources to be used for the acquisition of major capital equipment or construction of major capital projects.
-Capital Projects Funds utilized to account for those financial activities include: the 2013 General Obligation Bond Fund, the 2005 General Obligation Bond Fund, the Police Equipment Fund, the Fire Department Capital Equipment Fund, and the Hutchinson Garage Reserve Fund.
+Capital Projects Funds utilized to account for those financial activities include: